 - Serving as your legal advocate and representative

 There is no telling how long your Zantac lawsuit will take to complete.
 The timeline of your case rests on the other party’s willingness to settle, the strength of evidence, and legal precedent.
 We acknowledge that lawsuits implicating drug manufacturers can become complicated and take a long time to complete.
-However, you can rest with the peace of mind that with Laborde Earles Injury Lawyers on your side, we will keep you updated on your case as it develops.
+However, you can rest with the peace of mind that with Laborde Earles Injury Lawyers is on your side, we will keep you updated on your case as it develops.

 - Allow you to focus on fighting cancer, or tending to a loved one, while the team at Laborde Earles Injury Lawyers handles your lawsuit